Who We Are

 In addition, we help to support the Council through providing voluntary assistance with maintenance and conservation work, park promotion, events, as well as providing help/support with funding applications and ideas for future developments.

-During the past 2 years we’ve held regular meetings, weekly litter picks, painted out graffiti on the changing rooms, installed 2 notice boards, improved and increased seating and litterbins, carried out path maintenance and ongoing regeneration of the meadow (to increase biodiversity), nature events for everyone, cycle safety event, heritage walk and much more.
+Over years we’ve held regular meetings, developed one of the playgrounds, weekly litter picks, painted out graffiti on the changing rooms, installed 2 notice boards, improved and increased seating and litterbins, carried out path maintenance and ongoing regeneration of the meadow (to increase biodiversity), built a beenbank, nature events for everyone, cycle safety event, heritage walk and much more.

-We are currently working on a project with the council to improve the play areas and rebuild the pavillion.
+We are currently working on various projects with the council to prepare the park for applying for the Green Flag and Green Flag Community Award.

 Membership is cheap and it means a lot to us – with more members we can get more grant funding.